runrig-coop/hedgerows/index.md

 the web, they made their home at indymedia.org.
 While news coverage coming from major U.S. newsrooms was either non-existent or heavily biased against the protesters, the IMC was critical in disseminating reports of what was actually taking place.
-They also presented this wide swath of environmentalists, trade unionists, and civil liberty activists for who they really were and what they were demanding, rather than the image of looters and provocateurs that was shown on the nightly news.
-At one point, indymedia.org was receiving more traffic than cnn.com, with 1.5 million unique visitors in its first week.
+They shed light on the very real concerns shared by this diverse coalition of environmentalists, trade unionists, and civil liberty activists, presenting them as the working class people they really were, rather than the rioters and provocateurs portrayed in 5-second clips that aired on the nightly news.
+IMC had an unmatched vanage point.
+Tear gas seeped into their ground level offices during the most intense street battles, and at one point armoured police pounded on their door, demanding (without warrant) that IMC hand over the demonstrators who took refuge inside.
+As a result, indymedia.org received more web traffic than cnn.com at its peak, with 1.5 million unique visitors in its first week.
 The legacy of the IMC would live on in the influence it had on the digital media tactics of later movements, and the IMC itself would continue as an activist hub in Seattle for several years.
 Arguably its most lasting influence, however, was in the establishment of sister IMCs in cities and regions around the world.
 This was the birth of the Indymedia network, which at its peak in 2010 comprised as many as 175 centers.
-They shared some common open source publishing tools and many were provided with subdomains, such as barcelona.indymedia.org, but otherwise they were largely autonomous projects run by local activists in those regions.
+They shared some common open source publishing tools and many locales were provided with subdomains, such as barcelona.indymedia.org, but otherwise they were largely autonomous projects run by local activists in those regions.

 Indymedia was not principally concerned with open source or free culture issues, but a few of the individual IMCs offered a glimpse of how the cross-pollination